Promise and async/await Guide: How to Read JavaScript Async Code Clearly

 • failed

-and attach follow-up logic once the result is ready.
+and lets you attach follow-up logic for when the result arrives.

 Before Promise became common, asynchronous follow-up logic was often written with nested callbacks.